apache/trafficserver/doc/admin-guide/monitoring/statistics/core/cache.en.rst

    Represents the number of documents currently residing in the cache.

-.. ts:stat:: global proxy.node.cache_total_hits counter
+.. ts:stat:: global proxy.process.cache_total_hits counter

    Represents the total number of cache lookups which have been satisfied by either the in-memory cache or the on-disk cache, since statistics collection began.

-.. ts:stat:: global proxy.node.cache_total_misses counter
+.. ts:stat:: global proxy.process.cache_total_misses counter

    Represents the total number of cache lookups which could not be satisfied by either the in-memory cache or the on-disk cache, and which required origin